 Full Carbon Frames

-All of the new carbon Epics have a full carbon rear end, a first for Specialized.
+All carbon Epics have a full carbon rear end.
 To further save weight, the Horst link's rear pivot is removed with stays that are engineered to flex through the suspension's travel.
-The new Epics are also compatible with full-length dropper posts.
+The Epic is also compatible with full-length dropper posts.